satishashank/dummy32/README.md

 This command compiles the `test.c` file along with a basic startup file `boot.s` using the linker script.
 `boot.s` initializes the stack pointer `sp` (or `x2`) and calls `main`.

-Simulation, along with generating the hex dump for the instruction memory, can be run using:
+Simulation, along with generating the hex dump for the memories, can be run using:

     make